internetofwater/docs.geoconnex.us/docs/about/principles.md

 3. **Landing Content (web pages)** that include...
 4. **Structured, Linked Data** formatted as JSON-LD that include references to other **Persistent Identifiers**

-The geoconnex.us data publication fundamentals.

-## geoconnex.us: Organizing the structured data

-The geoconnex.us system includes some important infrastructure that helps organize the structured data that data publishers put on the web and make it useable to data users.
-These elements include:

-1. **Persistent Identifier Registry** to help data publishers mint persistent identifiers and populate a...
-2. **Sitemap** of all identifiers to allow a...
-3. **Harvester** to collect structured data so that it can be assembled into a
-4. **Knowledge Graph** that data users can interact with through...
-5. **APIs and Search Interfaces**

-Of course, this website also includes comprehensive **Documentation** that provides detailed guidance, templates, and examples on how to contribute to and use the knowledge graph.

-The remaining parts of this section give more detailed documentation for each of the elements outlined.